peter-conalgo/freesurface/README.md

 ### We need investment

-If you are company that thinks you would like to pinoneer in an area like this, let us know!
+If you are company that thinks they would like to pinoneer in an area like this, let us know!

 ### What sort of industries could this work in?